vocdoni/docs/README.md

     - `Encrypted vote`
     - `Nullifier`
   + Potentially it can encrypt the `vote package` with one or more `relay` public keys in order to minimize IP mapping
-  + Generates a Proof-of-Work nonce (to avoid relay node spaming)
+  + Generates a Proof-of-Work nonce (to avoid relay node spamming)
   + It sends the `vote package` and the nonce the `relays` pool

   4. `Relays` validate and add the `vote package` into the blockchain
   - The p2p `relay` pool receives the `vote package` from the `user`
-  + `Relay` nodes verify the proof-of-work and the `Zk-snarks proof`, if invalid the `vote-package` is discarted
+  + `Relay` nodes verify the proof-of-work and the `Zk-snarks proof` if invalid the `vote-package` is discarded
   + Choose a set of pending `vote packages` and aggregate them into a single packet of data
   + Add the aggregated data to IPFS
   + Upload the IPFS hash to the blockchain

 4. Once the `process` is finished
-  + The owners of the `vote encryption keys` publishes the corrsponding `private keys`, so the votes and proofs are available
+  + The owners of the `vote encryption keys` publishes the corresponding `private keys`, so the votes and proofs are available
   + The `organizer` downloads and verifies the votes
   + The `organizer` makes the `process` closing transaction.
   +
   + and validates the `relay` operation
-  + Relay nodes will be rewarded according their contribution
+  + Relay nodes will be rewarded according to their contribution

 ![voting_process](https://github.com/vocdoni/docs/raw/master/img/voting_process.png)

 ### Unresolved questions
-+ Most of unresolved details are around creating a fully decentralized relay network
++ Most of the unresolved details are around creating a fully decentralized relay network
   + A centralized trusted `relay` it may still be a valid option in some cases
   + A centralized `relay` makes the system non BFT by not making data available
-  + It can also very easly map an IP adresses to votes
+  + It can also very easily map an IP address to votes
-  + Unless tunneled with VPN the mapping can be also done by an external observer?
+  + Unless tunnelled with VPN the mapping can be also done by an external observer?

-+ How can we minimize IP adress/vote mapping?
++ How can we minimize IP address/vote mapping?
   + Multiple encryption with `relay` keys?
   + Can `relays` provide a VPN?
   + Use [I2P](https://en.wikipedia.org/wiki/I2P)